-• "Is the Biennial Transmission Projects Report (Report) complete (that is, does it contain the required information as set out in MN Rule 7848.1300)?
+- "Is the Biennial Transmission Projects Report (Report) complete (that is, does it contain the required information as set out in MN Rule 7848.1300)? - Are there questions or concerns regarding the representations made in the Report? - Are there other issues or concerns related to this matter?